iterative/dvc.org/content/docs/command-reference/exp/remove.md

 - `-g`, `--git-remote` - Name or URL of the Git remote to remove the experiment from

+- `--keep` - keep only the selected experiments and remove all others

 - `-h`, `--help` - shows the help message and exit.